 The Mercedes-Benz SL63 AMG is a hardtop convertible that seeks to strike an ideal balance between prodigious performance and coddling luxury.
-Completely redesigned for the previous model year, the SL63 boasts up to 557 horsepower in addition to an impressive 275 lbs. weight reduction compared with its predecessor.
+The SL63 boasts up to 557 horsepower in addition to an impressive 275 lbs. weight reduction compared with its predecessor.

 SL is short for sport leitch, or sport lightweight in English, and Mercedes-Benz went to great lengths to pare mass from the new car to help it live up to its name.
 Underneath the sheetmetal is a low-weight aluminum bodyshell not unlike that used in the SLS AMG supercar.
 High-strength steel is incorporated at key points to enhance rigidity, but the car is primarily constructed of lightweight aluminum.
 Carbon fiber composite used on the trunk lid's inner frame also helps to trims weight.
 The result of all the weight-saving measures is a mass of just over 4,000 lbs.

 To stand apart from the SL550, the SL63 AMG gains its own unique body kit and AMG-specific LED running lamps.
 Special V8 Biturbo badging hints at what provides motivation.
 At the rear, a small spoiler lip improves aerodynamics and stability, while a sport exhaust system exits through a unique diffuser.

 Inside, the SL63 AMG gains the requisite sports seats and steering wheel that mark other products modified by Mercedes-Benz's performance arm.
 The Magic Sky Control panoramic glass roof that shows up in the standard SL is similarly optional in the SL63; at the press of a button, the glass roof's tinting can be changed from light to dark.

 Although more of a high-performance grand-tourer than an all-out sports car, the SL63 AMG still boasts impressive power in addition to relatively deft backroad moves.